Infrastructure as Code : A Complete Guide (IaC)

 In today’s dynamic IT landscape, Infrastructure as Code (IaC) has revolutionized the way organizations manage and provision infrastructure.
-This comprehensive guide explores the core concepts, benefits, tools, and best practices of IaC, highlighting its critical role in enabling agility, scalability, and efficiency in modern operations.
+This comprehensive guide explores its core concepts, benefits, tools, and best practices, highlighting its critical role in enabling agility, scalability, and efficiency in modern operations.

 Understanding Infrastructure as Code (IaC)